Amazon EC2 M8a Instances: Power, Price, and Performance Refined

 Security at Scale

-M8a leverages the AWS Nitro System for secure virtualization and AMD SEV-SNP for encrypted memory.
-Together, they deliver hardware-level tenant isolation and protection against firmware tampering.
+M8a leverages the AWS Nitro System for secure virtualization and supports AMD SEV-SNP capabilities at the silicon level.
+Together, they deliver hardware-level tenant isolation.

 Key features: